Moradi66/intro-to-android-workshop/Part-2/instructions.md

    ![alt text](screenshots/screenshot00011.png "select button")

    Add another button, this time labelling it as `button_add`

+   After you’ve done this, add another button and name it `button_reset`

    We’ll like to have the buttons side-by-side so let’s put them in a nested layout.
 Remember when we started we created a layout called `RelativeLayout`?
 A nested layout refers to a layout within a layout.